Select a guide below:

 Talk about the past work that you have done in previous positions, internships or even volunteer or extracurricular organizations and activities.

 This is the critical part of your pitch.
 It shows the breadth of work that you've been able to accomplish.

 If you don’t have much experience, or if you have especially impressive personal work, projects can impress the recruiter.
-It shows you are passionate beyond the role.

 End with a preview of your response to “why this company” by adding how you fit with their mission.